d-bl/MAE-gf/docs/tricks.md

   alt="colours"
   description="Stitches used in the examples on these pages:"
 %}

-Stitches used in the examples on these pages:
 * Cross only.
 In working scheme's coloured in <span class="b-grey">grey.</span>
 * Half stitch = (twist if not already done), cross, twist.
 Coloured <span class="b-gree">green</span>.
 * Cloth stitch = cross, twist, cross.
 Coloured <span class="b-purp">purple</span>.